Student Organization Food FAQ

 How do I start the approval process for my event with food?

-Submit an Event Authorization Form (EAC) online through the Student Activities Center.
+Submit a University Event Authorization request online through the Student Activities Center.

-We are having our event off campus; do we need to complete an EAC form?
+We are having our event off campus; do we need to complete an form?

 Yes.
 All student organization events on and off campus require approval through the Event Authorization process, with the exception of events only for your organization’s members, like weekly meetings.